DLProjectTextGeneration/TextGeneration/README.md

 Data preparation

 Creation of character mapping
 During this step, we map each unique character of the text to a number.
-If we were to proceed by word level, each word would be embedded to a number meaning the size of our input would be much more important (?
-Pas sure).
+If we were to proceed by word level, each word would be embedded to a number meaning the size of our input would be much more important.
+In our case we worked at the character level.
+Hence, we only have 76 unique characters associated to an integer from 0 to 75.
+The different characters found in the song lyrics are lowercase letters (a-z), uppercase letters (A-Z), punctuation (' ', ',', '!', ...) and line break ('\n').
+Our text is now a sequence of integers.

+We then extract all the possible sequences of 100 characters from our text and we store them into a vector X. For each sequence, the follow up character (the target) is stored into another vector Y.